jkerola/mobile-computing-2024/jmenu_mobile/README.md

 - Language support for finnish and english
 - Allows users to view menus for specific dates
 - Allows users to highlight menuitems based on allergen information
-- Saves language choice, allergen highlighting options and restaurant visibility states to the device.
+- Saves language choice and allergen highlighting options to the device.

 ## Grading specific stuff